swayanshupanda/JavaScript30/README.md

 #JavaScript30
 A 30 day challenge to get better in only javascript without using any framework.

-Day 1 : A drum beat application to play sound on keypress
+Day 1 : A drum beat application to play sound on keypress.
+Day 2 : A Ticking clock using CSS and JS to display current time.